oneeve8/kobble-data/content/Tutorial2.md

 A green channel is your own content.
 A white channel is a channel that was shared by someone else.

+Tap the white plus sign next to c

 The plus symbol next to your channel or track tells you that your channel is open.

 If there is no plus sign, then it’s closed.